Thinklab-SJTU/ThinkMatch/README.md

-# NOTICE: This repository is deprecated and out of maintainence.
-Please refer to our new repository [ThinkMatch](https://github.com/Thinklab-SJTU/ThinkMatch)
+# NOTICE: This branch is for archive purpose for the original implementation of PCA-GM.
+Please refer to the ``master`` branch for up-to-date implementations of more models.

 # PCA-GM